zlatozar/study-paip/debug/debugging-sbcl.md

   NIL
 ```

-In fact, there’s something wrong.
-The board 1×1 has an obvious solution that it is not
+In fact, there’s something wrong - returned `nil` is always suspicions!
+The board 1×1 has an obvious solution that it is not found.
-found.

 To analyze the problem, we will execute the function **step-by-step**.
 First, we remove
 the trace (using **untrace**) because the step-by-step shows more or less the same
 information.

-_TIP: In SLIME place cursor on function name and type `C-c M-t` and function will be
-trace.
-Do it once again and will remove trace._

 ```
 CL-USER> (untrace place-queens)